dentarg/auth0-blog/_posts/2017-11-17-ten-mobile-security-threats-and-what-you-can-do-to-fight-back.markdown

 ---
 layout: post
-title: "10 Mobile Security Threats (and What You Can do to Fight Back to Protect Your Data)"
+title: "10 Mobile Security Threats (and What You Can do to Fight Back)"
 description: The increased use of mobile devices has led to an uptick in mobile security threats. now, enterprises have to be more diligent than ever to protect their private data.
 date: 2017-11-17 9:30
 category: Growth, Generic